Roco-scientist/NGS-Barcode-Count/README.md

 representing one of the three barcodes.
 For CRISPR or barcode seq, where there may only be one barcode to count, this column would be all 1s.

 ## Run
-After compilation, the `barcode` binary can be moved anywhere.
+After compilation, the `barcode-count` binary can be moved anywhere.

 Run NGS-Barcode-Count